 3.10 In some circumstances, a designated representative other than a parent or guardian may need to be appointed for a minor who identifies as or is perceived to be a SOGIESC individual.

 4. Use of appropriate language

-4.2 Terminology used to refer to individuals with diverse SOGIE may have negative connotations, and the use of this terminology may create difficulties for the person concerned during the proceeding.
+4.2 Terminology used to refer to SOGIESC individuals may have negative connotations, and the use of this terminology may create difficulties for the person concerned during the proceeding.
 It is important for participants to be aware of, and sensitive to, the cultural nuances in terminology employed in the proceeding.

 5. Protection of sensitive information

-5.1 While proceedings before the RPD and the RAD are private, proceedings at the ID and the IAD are generally public,Note 8 and sensitive information concerning an individual's SOGIE could be accessed by the public.
+5.1 While proceedings before the RPD and the RAD are private, proceedings at the ID and the IAD are generally public,Footnote 9 and sensitive information concerning an individual's SOGIESC could be accessed by the public.
 Additionally, even though proceedings before the RPD and the RAD are private, if a case is before the Federal Court for judicial review, the information in the Federal Court file pertaining to the case becomes publicly accessible.

-5.3 Additionally, in drafting reasons for decision, decision-makers should, wherever possible, avoid the use of personal identifiers or sensitive information that is not necessary to explain the reasoning in the decision.Note 10
+5.3 Additionally, in drafting reasons for decision, members should, wherever possible, avoid the use of personal identifiers or sensitive information that is not necessary to explain the reasoning in the decision.Footnote 11

 6. Avoiding stereotyping when making findings of fact